bilgino/angularforddd/README.md

 **» Object Factory Pattern:**<br/>

 Objects can be constructed using regular constructors or using static factories.
-The object factory pattern helps to create complex objects like aggregates that involve the creation of other related objects and more importantly assists in type safety with dynamic JavaScript objects and ES6+ features such as spread, rest, destructuring and merging.
+The object factory pattern helps to create complex objects like aggregates that involve the creation of other related objects and more importantly assists in type safety with JavaScript objects and ES6+ features such as spread, rest, destructuring and merging.

 Option 1: